adobe/PDFServices.NET.SDK.Samples/README.md

 ### Export PDF To Other Formats

 These samples illustrate how to export PDF files to other formats.
-Refer to the documentation of ExportPDFOperation.cs to see the list of supported export formats.
-Please note that exporting PDF to images results in a zip archive.
-To export PDF to a list of images refer to the documentation of ExportPDFToImagesOperation.cs.
+Refer to the documentation of ExportPDFOperation.cs and ExportPDFToImagesOperation.cs for supported export formats.

 #### Export a PDF File To a DOCX File